Incidental imaging finding: Spinal

-Sometimes normally asymptomatic findings can present with symptoms and these cases when identified cannot then be considered as incidentalomas.
+Upper limb

+When imaging the brachial plexus, the prevalence of incidental findings is ~72% in symptomatic patients, most often musculoskeletal.
+Overall, 1 in 5 patients having brachial plexus imaging with incidental findings required additional investigation(s) or treatment(s).

+Conversely, the chance of incidental finding is considerably smaller when imaging distal to the elbow.
+In the wrist and hand, 1 in 4 scans contain an incidental finding but only 3% of patients actually need additional tests or treatment.
+Of these 3% needing extra tests/treatment, almost all have benign pathology.

 Criticism

 The concept of the "incidentaloma" has been criticized, as such lesions do not have much in common other than the history of an incidental identification and the assumption that they are clinically inert.
 It has been proposed just to say that such lesions have been "incidentally found."
 The underlying pathology shows no unifying histological concept.